Recommendations: Power Up Your Analytics Skillset with Tableau Public

 Tableau Public contains a library of DataFam challenges with free datasets and prompts, enabling you to put your visual analytics skills into training and test.

 Participating in the DataFam community challenges is one of the quickest ways to grow your data analytics skills.
 These challenges regularly provide datasets and prompts online so DataViz practitioners may leverage them to create charts, dashboards, and infographics.
-Participation is free, and the only requirement is that you have a DataViz tool, e.g., Tableau Public.
+Participation is always free, and the only requirement is that you have a DataViz tool, e.g., Tableau Public.

 The following are the community challenges with prompts related to business analytics: